Gear Review: Timberland Motion Access Boots

 “Eyelets starting to wear out during second season,” is a commonly heard issue.

-Well, I didn’t test either’ warranty or need to dial their call centres.
+Well, I didn’t test either brand's warranty, or need to dial their call centre.
 As a long time angler, I’ve grown tired of the complaints about Simms, or lifetime rod guarantees, It just falls on deaf ears now.
 I just try to buy the best I can and hope it lasts.

 Timberland Motion Access Mid